 “Do you need a speculum?”
-I was asked recently, when talking about about how to check cervical fluid.
+I was asked recently, when talking about about how to check vaginal fluid.

 A friend once said she knew “Tonight’s the night” when she noticed strings of stretchy stuff like raw egg white coming out of her.
 Sure enough, 9 months later her first child was born.

-Your cervix can also produce a sticky or creamy “hang around fluid”, which means that sperm can hang around for up to seven days waiting to spring into action the moment an egg appears.
+As well as egg white, you can produce a sticky or creamy “hang around fluid”, which means that sperm can hang around for up to seven days waiting to spring into action the moment an egg appears.

-Or your cervix can release next to nothing into your vagina, which amounts to a big “no entry” sign for sperm.
+You can also have days when you have no obvious fluid at all.
+This amounts to a big “no entry” sign for sperm.
 Your vagina will still produce some moisture and shed dead cells but there's no noticeable fluid and certainly no egg-white drama.

 If you’re on the pill (or a man) you might not know what I’m on about.
 One of the ways that the pill and other hormonal contraception works is by stopping your body producing fertile cervical fluid, so having a few days of egg white each month can be a surprise when you come off it.